Autism Spectrum Disorder

 Abilities of Children with ASD

-People with ASD have a wide range of intellectual and social capabilities.
+People with ASD have a wide range of intellectual and language capabilities and often have secondary developmental, neurological or psychological disorder.

 A different communication style may be needed to reach students with ASD.